 - 1. Lock and deadbolt classroom doors. - 2.
 Cover interior windows. - 3.
 Turn off lights and all audiovisual equipment. - 4.
 Move to a position out of sight of the hallway and exterior of the building. - 5.
-Take attendance - 6.
-Remain in position until the "All Clear" is sounded or evacuated by an administrator or emergency personnel
+Take attendance and slide appropriate indicator card under door and display appropriate indicator in exterior window. - 6.
+Remain in position until the "All Clear" is sounded or evacuated by an administrator or emergency personnel.